Maduvi/obrero/README.md

 Omit the `sudo` part if you are not installing obrero systemwide.

+## What you can do: examples

+See our [examples section](https://github.com/Maduvi/obrero/tree/master/examples) to find out what kind of plots we are talking about.
+Those are all Jupyter Notebooks with a bit of narration (very little).

 ## Modules
 Basic modules include input/output functions, calendar related, spatial and time averaging and processing and some other utilities.
 As well as a plotting module.
 All of these are very basic and are just to ease our scripting.
 There are three very interesting modules however in the experimental section: